Skip to content

 Oded Davidovich

-Oded regularly publish his experiences and adventures in the field in this page and on Instagram. ( currently based in Belgium).
+Oded regularly publish his experiences and adventures in the field on Facebook and on Instagram.
+He is currently based in Belgium.

 Trailing in different substrates: For me, trailing is an ongoing learning process; every time I’m out in the field I’m learning something new.
 Trailing can be very challenging and rewarding, there are a lot of variables that can influence the level of difficulty of the trail.
 One of them is the substrate we are trailing on.
 On this talk I will give a few insights about trailing in different areas: sand, leaf, grass and more.